osnr/TabFS/README.md

 $ ./install.sh chromium jimpolemfaeckpjijgapgkmolankohgj
 ```

-### Ready
+### 3. Ready!

-Reload the extension in `chrome://extensions`.
+Go back to `chrome://extensions` or
+`about:debugging#/runtime/this-firefox` and reload the extension.

 Now your browser tabs should be mounted in `fs/mnt`!

-Open the background page inspector (click "background page" next to
+Open the background page inspector to see the filesystem operations
+stream in. (in Chrome, click "background page" next to "Inspect views"
-"Inspect views" in the extension's entry in the Chrome extensions
+in the extension's entry in the Chrome extensions page; in Firefox,
-page) to see the filesystem operations stream in.
+click "Inspect")

 <img src="doc/inspector.png" width="600">